Get to know the ghosts, they have a story to tell.

 The British Schools Museum is located on Queen street in the town centre, within the former Edwardian and Victorian school premises, in a number of buildings set close together.
 Near the site of former slums, whose young occupants would surely have attended the school, their dwellings in stark contrast with the outsized St Mary’s church, on the opposite banks of the river Hicca – a bold statement from a town doing well on wool.
 The pretty cobbled marketplace is surrounded by a mix of more traditional buildings, some medieval, jostling for prominence now amongst more forceful contemporary chain stores.
 Slightly further out of town however, Tudor and Georgian buildings that surround the town go some way in redeeming the local vernacular.

-The ‘font of Hitchin information’ Andy Gibbs, was our guide through the history of British schools, delighting in our discovery of many lovely stories and a museum collection made up of personal memories of former pupils or those who worked here and include incredible feats to trace former pupils: Andy showed us a plaque commemorating a soldier who died during WW1 that was heading for the dump following a house clearance, but it was sent to the school by someone who thought there was a connection.
+The ‘font of Hitchin information’ Andy Gibbs, was our guide through the history of British schools, delighting in our discovery of many lovely stories and a museum collection made up of personal memories of former pupils or those who worked here and include incredible feats to trace former pupils: Andy showed us a plaque commemorating a soldier who died during WW1.
+Following a house clearance, this plaque was destination for the dump, but it was sent instead to the school as it was though there could be a connection.
 There was; the soldier was a former pupil!

 The Monitorial schoolroom was built in 1837 and though only partly restored, has both preserved and presented this forgotten world very well.
 I had never seen anything like it.
 The masters desk is the focal point with the sand tray where students would be practising and learning their handwriting, right under his nose.
 The three books were dispersed and their pages shared at the monitorial teaching stations around the room.